 ‘I have to go sort some stuff.’
 Harry reopened his eyes.
 ‘See you later.’

-She gave him a small wave, but he felt her eyes on him all the way across under the blue umbrellas.
+Katie gave him a small wave, but he felt her eyes on him all the way across to the blue umbrellas.

 ‘Fleur.’
 He pulled the chair out.
 ‘Slightly different company at lunch to your usual boy, I’m afraid.’

 Her eyes darkened to midnight blue.
 ‘How is she?’

 Fleur pointed one slim finger across at the red umbrellas.
 ‘You know who.’

 ‘Voldemort?’
 A brief laugh burst through Harry’s lips.
 ‘I assume he’s scheming some kind of convoluted death trap for me.
 He usually is.’